Greater Wichita YMCA closes all locations as coronavirus precaution

 The closure is a precaution at this point.
 It is following a ban from the Sedgwick County Health Department on public gatherings with 250 people or more.

-“We knew that was probably going to be happening,” said YMCA member, Mario Alvarado.
+“We knew that was probably going to be happening,” said Mario Alvarado, YMCA member.

 There is no timeline for when their facilities will open back up.